-That depends on how skinny you are (amount of muscle) and how lean you are (amount of fat.)
+Are you skinny and wondering how long it’ll take you to get abs?
+Well, that depends on how skinny you are (amount of current muscle) and how lean you are (amount of fat you have.)
+There’s also other factors like how stressful your life is, and how obsessive you want to be.
 But I can show you my journey of going from extremely skinny (dangerously underweight) to “lean and fit” with abs in 120 days.

 To get visible abs, you’ll need a combination of being:

-- lean enough to have low levels of subcutaneous fat (typical fat storage under the skin)
+- lean enough to have low levels of subcutaneous fat (subcutanoues fat is regular fat that’s under the skin)

-- fit and active enough to have low levels of stubborn belly-fat (non-typical fat storage pattern around the belly.)
+- healthy and active enough to have low levels of stubborn belly-fat (non-typical fat storage pattern around the belly, particularly the lower abs.)

-For those who are more average, chubby but strong, they normally already have well-developed abs (in terms of size), so their main goal will be revealing the abs through burning off fat and increasing their fitness.
+For those who are more average, chubby but strong, they already have well-developed abs (in terms of size), so their main goal will be revealing their abs through burning off fat and improving their health to reduce belly-fat.

-If you’re lean and skinny, the good news is you could have abs quite quickly.
-Here’s how I did it in just four months when I was 23 years old:
+Here’s how I got abs as a skinny guy in just four months when I was 23 years old:

 Here are my measurement changes: